savetz/TasksMe/README.md

 # TasksMe
 Journal your daily tasks and share with your team

 Every day, Tasks Me emails members of your project, team, or company asking "What did you do today?"
-They can reply via email, then Tasks Me sends a summary of what everyoe else has gotten done.
+They can reply via email, then Tasks Me sends a summary of what everyone else has gotten done.
 It can also remind you of what was accomplished one week, three months, or one year ago.

 Requires: MySQL, PHP 5.6+, sendmail or some other outgoing mail service.